 A commercial mix makes a great base for the hamsters diet.
 However, small additives such as small slices of fresh fruit/veg should be given.

 Here at the rescue we use a mix of Harry Hamster and Supreme Mr Johnsons mix for our Syrian hamsters.
 We then add oats, linseed, flaxseed and hemp.
 Elderly hamsters and diabetic hamsters are on specialist mixes.
-For our dwarf hamsters we used burgess dwarf hamster harvest.
+For our dwarf hamsters we used burgess dwarf hamster harvest with added oats, linseed and hemp.
 If you need any info on what is best to feed your small animal, please feel free to drop us an email.